 2 ways to deseed : There are 2 ways you can deseed a pomegranate.
 I have shown the first method in the step by step instructions.
 The second method is to quarter the fruit and then place each one in a bowl filled with water.

 Deseed it in the water bowl.
 This method is great if the arils are firm.
 Avoid this method if they are even slightly softer or soggy.

 Combinations: There are several fruits you can use in combination with pomegranates to juice.
 The most popular one is the apple pomegranate combo.

 Since pomegranate juice is high in iron, combining it with fruits high in vitamin C may help the absorption of iron.
 So we normally use a lemon or or few oranges or apple while juicing pomegranates.

 Pomegranate juice or anar juice can be made in a blender, centrifugal juicer or a cold press juicer.
-A juice made in cold press juicer is higher in nutritional values and there is lesser oxidization of the nutrients while juicing.
+A juice made in cold press juicer is the most delicious.

 Pomegranate juice or anar juice recipe

 Pomegranate juice recipe